 Polygons are closed, two-dimensional shapes with straight sides.
 They can be regular (all sides and angles are equal) or irregular (sides and angles are not equal).

 - Regular Polygons: For regular polygons, the perimeter is found by multiplying the length of one side by the number of sides.
-For example, an equilateral triangle (a regular polygon with three sides) with sides of 6 cm each has a perimeter of 3 * 6 = 18 cm.
+As an example, an equilateral triangle (a regular polygon with three sides) with sides of 6 cm each has a perimeter of 3 * 6 = 18 cm.
 A regular hexagon (six sides) with sides of 4 inches each has a perimeter of 6 * 4 = 24 inches.

 Complex Shapes